Sketch Animation: State-of-the-art Report: Introduction

-We have identified 128 relevant publications that contribute to the field of sketch animation.
-Figure~\ref{fig:yearly_publications} shows the number of publications yearly published from the span of 2001-2025, and Figure~\ref{fig:piechart1} presents the distribution of these papers across various publication venues.
-We conduct a literature review of sketch animation methods published between 2001 and 2025.
+We have identified 105 relevant publications that contribute to the field of sketch animation during 25 years from 2001 until 2025.
+Fig.~\ref{fig:yearly_dist} present the distribution of these papers over the years and across various publication venues.

-We have systematically categorized sketch animation methods based on several defining properties influencing their creation processes.
-One key distinction lies in the dimensionality of the animation, which may be either two-dimensional (2D) or three-dimensional (3D), where sketches are mapped onto volumetric forms or other representations~\cite{xin2008napkin, kwan2019mobi3dsketch, delanoy20183d, drey2020vrsketchin}.
-Another axis of classification is sketch type, which includes vector-based sketches, characterized by resolution-independent (strokes) lines and shapes, and raster-based sketches, which rely on pixel-based representations and are generally more suitable for capturing rich details and pixel-level control.
+We systematically categorized sketch animation methods based on several defining properties influencing their creation processes.
+One key distinction lies in the dimensionality of the animation, which can be either two-dimensional (2D) or three-dimensional (3D).
+3D animation refers to animating 2D sketches within a 3D space, where the sketches are inflated or mapped onto volumetric forms or other 3D representations~\cite{feng2017magictoon, dvorovzvnak2020monster, weng2019photo, zhou2024drawingspinup}.
+Another axis of classification is sketch type, which includes vector-based sketches, characterized by resolution-independent (strokes) lines and shapes, and raster-based sketches, which rely on raster-based representations and are generally more suitable for capturing rich details and pixel-level control.
 Further, the classification of animations is based on the level of automation.
 We divided it into two categories: manual methods, where the user needs to provide additional input or suggestions to generate the animation, and automatic methods, which are fully automated and require no additional input or manual efforts.
 Sketch animations also differ in their computational process, such as real-time and offline.
 In real-time systems, the animation is generated dynamically in sync with a motion model (e.g., motion capture or video input).
 In contrast, offline methods rely on pre-defined motion rules or learned models (such as text-based inputs) to generate the animation offline.
-These categories are illustrated in Figure~\ref{fig:charts}, which provides the distribution of sketch animation publications on 2D/3D, raster/vector, automatic/manual, and real-time/offline.
+The evolution of sketch animation publications over time for these categories is illustrated in Fig.~\ref{fig:charts}.